We are delighted to introduce the 3rd edition of Insomnia Voyager, our medium Roast 100% Arabica.

 Join us on a Journey with out New Medium Roast Coffee

 Every year we pack up, go out and find you a new exotic coffee to try, roast it medium and with heaps of respect.
-This year we went to the mountains of Guatemala and Brazil.
+This year we went to the mountains of Honduras and Papua New Guinea.
 Just one sip and you will be transported there too.